Combinatorial aspects of the quantized universal enveloping algebra of $\mathfrak{sl}_{n+1}(\mathbb{C})$: Straightening in the Quantized Universal Enveloping Algebra of sl2

-We determine the generating series \(g_n(q)\), where \([q^k] g_n(q)\) is the number of inversions in \(\pi\in\fS_n\), in two different ways.
-First, by considering the contribution to inversions by the symbol \(n\) in \(\pi\), we have the recursion
+We now relate \(f_{r,n-r}(q)\) with generating series \(g_m(q)\) whose \(q^k\) coefficient is the number of elements in \(\fS_m\) with exactly \(k\) inversions.
+First, by considering the contribution to inversions by the symbol \(m\), we have the recursion

-with \(g_0(q)=1\), so \(g_n(q) = n!_q\).
-On the other hand, by considering a fixed bi-partition \((\alpha,\beta)\) of type \((r,n-r)\), we have \((n!)_q = g_r(q) \: g_{n-r}(q) \: f_{r,n-r}(q)\) since each inversion of \(\pi\) occurs within \(\alpha\), or within \(\beta\), or between \(\alpha\) and \(\beta\).
-Then \(f_{r,n-r}(q) = n!_q / (r!_q\; (n-r)!_q)\) and the result then follows immediately from~\eqref{e:abqn}. \end{proof}
+with \(g_0(q)=1\), so \(g_n(q) = (n)!_q\).
+On the other hand, by considering a fixed bi-partition \((\alpha,\beta)\) of type \((r,n-r)\), we have \((n)!_q = g_r(q) \: g_{n-r}(q) \: f_{r,n-r}(q)\) since each inversion of \(\pi\) occurs within \(\alpha\), or within \(\beta\), or between \(\alpha\) and \(\beta\).
+Then \(f_{r,n-r}(q) = \binom{n}{r}_q\) and the result then follows immediately from~\eqref{e:abqn}. \end{proof}

-\subsubsection{An extension of a finite product identity of Cauchy.}
+In constructing the ribbon structure on \(\Uhsl{2}\) in \S\ref{S:ribbon}, we will need an extension of the following finite product identity due to Cauchy~\cite{Cau}: